A Philosophy of the Good for a Technically Mediated World

 Philosophical Lineage

-The book draws on a fixed canon of 42 authors and 50 texts.
+The book draws on a canon of more than 42 authors and 50 texts.
 The primary lineage runs through Iris Murdoch (moral attention), Simone Weil (decreative justice), Maurice Merleau-Ponty (embodied perception), Immanuel Kant (dignity as non-negotiability), Hannah Arendt (appearance and public space), Emmanuel Levinas (the face as ethical demand), and Marshall McLuhan (medium as restructuring force).

 Related Work